VMOnGit/RedWineQuality/Code/RedWineQualityPrediction.md

-## Thee output data "quality" ranges from 5 to 8, so we will split 3 to 5 as bad wine and 6-8 as good wine.
+## The output data "quality" ranges from 5 to 8, so we will split 3 to 5 as bad wine and 6-8 as good wine.

 # Data Processing